Bucheki

 Bucheki or Bucheke is a city in the Nankana Sahib District, Punjab province, Pakistan.
 It is located at 31°18'18N 73°39'34E and has an altitude of 180 meters (590 feet).
 It is about 80 km west of Lahore and 15 km south of Nankana Sahib (the birthplace of Guru Nanak Sahib).

 Bucheki connects to the village of Shah Purah in the north via the Sayyedwala road.
 The Nala Daik river passes through the middle of the town.
-The city has expanded its size to 43 km2 by absorbing 16 nearby villages into its area.
+The city has expanded its size to 14 km2 by absorbing 16 nearby villages into its area.
 It has a total population of 276,391 people according to the 2019 census.

 As a rich aroma rice growing area, the city is known for its more than 70 rice mills and its markets exporting rice to international destinations.

 City sectors

 Bucheki's main bazaar has merchants selling goods ranging from books to jewellery.
 The grain and nut market is open during the harvest seasons for wheat (May – June) and rice (September – November).
 During this time, large crowds come and trucks loaded with exported and imported crops enter the city.
 The city has a significantly larger shopping complex than neighbouring towns, thus attracting people from surrounding communities to fill their shopping needs.

-The city has five housing societies: